aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 It's clear Chrome never checks the revocation status of a DV certificate, even if the cert does not contain an OCSP staple.
-Chrome simply assumes the certificate has not been revoked, which is an excellent choice from a performance perspective.
+Chrome simply assumes the certificate has not been revoked, which is an excellent choice from a performance perspective, but not so great from a security point of view.

 ### Firefox